Study of two-spin entanglement in singlet states: Resonating-valence-bond picture

-The rotational invariance of the two qubit reduced density matrix of the RVB states allows us to write them in the form of a Werner state:
+The rotational invariance of the two-spin reduced density matrix of a RVB state allows us to write it in the form of a Werner state \cite{sen}:

-where for $1/3 < p \leq 1$ the Werner state has the spins at $i$ and $j$ entangled with each other.
-For the special case of the ``RVB gas'' for the $|\Psi\rangle_{\rm rvb}$ state, where $f$ is a constant (corresponding to equal amplitude superposition of all bipartite valence bond coverings), one gets the exact result $p=1/3+2/(3N)$ which implies that all finite size systems have a non-zero tangle (or entanglement) between the two sites \cite{sen}.
-Next, for the ``RVB liquid'' case (involving equal amplitude superposition of all nearest-neighbor singlet valence bond coverings of a lattice), Monte Carlo calculations extrapolated to the thermodynamic limit yield $p= 0.3946(3) > 1/3$ \cite{sen}, i.e., a non-zero tangle between the two sites \cite{note}.
-In contrast, our maximal $E^2_v$ RVB states yield zero entanglement between the two spins for all system sizes as demonstrated below.
-It has been shown that the $SU(2)$ symmetry of the RVB states ensures that the two-spin correlation function and the parameter $p$ of the Werner state are related as
+where, for $1/3 < p \leq 1$, the Werner state has the spins at site $i$ and site $j$ entangled with each other.
+In Ref. \cite{sen}, an interesting analysis was carried out for the examples of RVB gas and RVB liquid.
+For the case of the RVB gas, the $|\Psi\rangle_{\rm rvb}$ state in Eq. (\ref{rvb}) has $f$ as a constant (corresponding to equal-amplitude superposition of all bipartite valence-bond coverings).
+Consequently, based on the values of $p$, it was concluded that finite-size systems have a non-zero tangle (or entanglement) between the two sites \cite{sen}.
+Next, for the RVB liquid case involving equal-amplitude superposition of all nearest-neighbor-singlet valence-bond coverings of a lattice, Monte Carlo calculations for a $4 \times 4$ lattice reveals zero (non-zero) tangle between the two sites for open (periodic) boundary conditions \cite{sen}.
+In contrast to this, our RVB states (with maximal $E^2_v$) yield zero entanglement between the two spins for all system sizes (as shown in Sec.
+II of the main text and below).
+It has been demonstrated that the ${\rm SU(2)}$ symmetry of the RVB states ensures that the two-spin correlation function and the parameter $p$ of the Werner state are related as \cite{sen}

 Then, since our RVB states produce